eslynunez/coalbot/README.md

 earlier this year the team couldn't decide which integration to remove(I suggested giphy).
 So I decided to make a userbot to perform tasks! the idea was to integrate the JIRA REST api to get tasks with more info.
 The Slack JIRA integration was a little s_lacking_ ha.
 But we ended up using the bot for general pupose fun and a few tasks that I left out for reasons.
 Life caught up and I wanted to bike more.
 So I stopped working on this.

-#### As requested by various members on the marketing team this is back in development!

 ### Things todo
 1. Investigate how to port into a slack integration (possibly)